cornell-ece5745/ece5745-S01-front-end/docs/index.md

 How do we know that the synthesized gate-level netlist is correct?
 One way we can check is to rerun our test suite on the gate-level model.
-We can do this using Synopsys VCS for fast-functional gatel-level simulation.
-Fast-function refers to the fact that this simulation will not take account any of the gate delays.
+We can do this using Synopsys VCS for fast-functional gatel-level simulation. _Fast-functional_ refers to the fact that this simulation will not take account any of the gate delays.
 All gates will take zero time and all signals will still change on the rising clock edge just like in RTL simulation.
 Here is how to run VCS for RTL simulation:

     % cd $TOPDIR/asic/synopsys-vcs-ffgl-sim
-    % vcs -full64 -sverilog +lint=all -xprop=tmerge -override_timescale=1ns/1ns \
+    % vcs -full64 -sverilog +lint=all -xprop=tmerge -override_timescale=1ns/1ps \
         +delay_mode_zero \
         +incdir+../../sim/build \
-        +vcs+dumpvars+vcs-rtl-sim.vcd \
+        +vcs+dumpvars+vcs-ffgl-sim.vcd \
         -top RegIncr4stageRTL_tb \
         $ECE5745_STDCELLS/stdcells.v \
         ../synopsys-dc-synth/post-synth.v \